 - at a drive-through regional testing site, our nearest site is at Curtis Way, Rochester

-- at a new walk-through testing site, at Christ Church, Luton Road, Chatham
+- at a walk-through testing site at Greenwich University (Jellicoe Building)

 - at a mobile testing unit, locations on any given day will appear as part of the online booking service